Transport properties in a model of confined granular mixtures at moderate densities: Introduction

 \section{Introduction}

 A paradigmatic situation for studying transport properties in confined granular systems corresponds to a quasi-two-dimensional vibrating box.\cite{OU98,LCG99,PMEU04,CMS12,CMS15,GS18,CMSSGS19} In this setup, particles are confined in a box in which the vertical $z$-direction is slightly larger than the diameter of a particle.
-The system is driven by vertical vibrations of the box; thus, energy is injected into the particles' vertical degrees of freedom as they collide with the top and bottom plates.
+The system is driven by vertical vibrations of the box; thus, energy is injected into the particles' vertical degrees of freedom as they collide with the bottom plate of the box.
 This kinetic energy is subsequently dissipated and redistributed to the particles' horizontal degrees of freedom by inter-particle collisions.

 Nevertheless, describing the confined system above using a kinetic theory is quite intricate, primarily due to the restrictions imposed by confinement on the corresponding Boltzmann/Enskog collisional operator.
 Although some recent progress has been made by considering this approach,\cite{MBGM22, MGB22, MPGM23} it is common in granular literature to start with a coarse-grained model that more effectively accounts for the effect of confinement on grain dynamics.
 This was the objective of the collisional model (referred to as the $\Delta$-model) proposed in Ref. \onlinecite{BRS13}.
-Apart from the coefficient of restitution, which characterizes the inelasticity of collisions, the $\Delta$-model introduces the factor $\Delta >0$ (which is responsible for velocity injection) to mimic the transfer of kinetic energy from the vertical degrees of freedom of granular particles to the horizontal ones.
+Apart from the coefficient of restitution, which characterizes the inelasticity of collisions, the $\Delta$-model introduces the factor $\Delta >0$ (which is responsible for velocity injection) to mimic the transfer of kinetic energy from the vertical degrees of freedom of granular particles to the horizontal ones. \vicente{A schematic illustration of the studied system is provided in Fig.\ \ref{fig0}.}

 In the context of kinetic theory, the $\Delta$-model has primarily been used to determine the dynamic properties of monocomponent confined granular gases.
 The results have been specially devoted to the low-density regime, in which the inelastic Boltzmann equation is used as a starting point.\cite{BGMB13,BMGB14,SRB14,BBMG15,BBGM16} These results were then extended to moderate densities by considering the inelastic Enskog equation.\cite{GBS18,GBS20} Apart from results in kinetic theory, the $\Delta$-model has been also employed in recent years in the study of systems with long-range interactions,\cite{JMV16} absorbing phase transitions in driven granular systems,\cite{MPSTSF24,MPSF25a} the formation of quasi-long-range ordered phases,\cite{PMFBRSF24,MP24} the non-equilibrium coexistence between a fluid and a crystal of granular hard disks\cite{MPSF25} and the study of hyperuniformity.\cite{MCh25}